ranielm/recipe-finder-backend/README.md

 - **Express** - Web framework for Node.js.
 - **TypeScript** - Typed superset of JavaScript.
 - **MySQL** - Open-source relational database management system.

+## Development Timeline

+This project was initiated and advanced to its current state as a result of a 4-hour coding challenge, during which the fundamental functionalities were established.
+Nonetheless, it is important to note that this version serves primarily as a prototype.
+The full-fledged application, with comprehensive features and enhancements, will be developed in a new project, separate from this initial challenge.
+Updates and progress on the new project will be shared as they occur.